 Corporate Governance in your Company operates at three interlinked levels with clearly defined roles, responsibilities and authorities across the three levels of the governance structure.
 Your Company also has a Code of Conduct which requires management to conform to the required financial and accounting policies, systems and processes, conduct business ethically and ensure strict compliance with all applicable laws and regulations.
-These policies have been widely communicated across the organisation at all levels and provide the cornerstones for Internal Financial Controls with reference to your Company's Financial Statements.
+These policies have been widely communicated across the organisation and together with the 'Strategy of Organisation', Planning & Review Processes and the Risk Management Framework, they create a controlled environment across the Company and provide the cornerstones for Internal Financial Controls with reference to your Company's Financial Statements.

 Your Company's Financial Statements are prepared on the basis of the Significant Accounting Policies that are carefully selected by the management and approved by the Audit Committee and the Board.
-These Policies are supported by the Corporate Accounting, and System Policies that apply to the entity as a whole and are practiced uniformly across your Company.
+These Policies are supported by the Corporate Accounting, System and Policies that apply to the entity as a whole and are practiced uniformly across the Company.
 The Accounting Policies are reviewed and updated from time to time.
 These in turn are supported by a set of policies and Standard Operating Procedures (SOPs) that have been established for individual businesses.
 Your Company uses Information Technology Systems as a business enabler and also to maintain its books of accounts.
-The SOPs in tandem with the Information Management Policy reinforce the control environment.
-The whole gamut of controls, policies, procedures and systems are reviewed by the management and audited by the Internal Auditor whose findings and recommendations are reviewed by the Audit Committee and tracked through till implementation.
+The SOPs, in tandem with the Information Management Policy, reinforce the control environment.
+The whole gamut of controls, policies, procedures and systems are reviewed by management and audited by the Internal Auditor whose findings and recommendations are reviewed by the Audit Committee and tracked through till implementation.

 Your Company has in place adequate internal financial controls with reference to Financial Reporting.
-These have been designed to provide reasonable assurance with regard to recording and providing reliable financial information; complying with applicable statutes; and ensuring that transactions are carried out with proper authorisation.
-Such controls have been assessed during the year taking into consideration the essential components of internal controls stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting issued by The Institute of Chartered Accountants of India.
-Based on the results of this assessment carried out by management, no reportable material weakness or significant deficiencies in the design or operation of internal financial controls were observed.
-Nonetheless your Company recognises that any internal financial control framework, no matter how well designed, has inherent limitations and accordingly regular audit and review processes ensure that such systems are reinforced on an ongoing basis.
+Such controls have been assessed during the year taking into consideration the essential components of internal controls stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting issued by the Institute of Chartered Accountants of India.
+Based on the results of this assessment carried out by the management, no reportable material weakness or significant deficiencies in the design or operation of internal financial controls were observed.
+Nonetheless your Company recognises that any internal financial control framework, no matter how well designed, has inherent limitations and accordingly regular audit and review processes are undertaken to ensure that such systems are reinforced on an ongoing basis.